-We carried out an external survey of registrants and commissioned external research to inform our digital strategy.
+Our annual survey of registrants and externally commissioned research to inform our digital strategy.
 Both focused on the views of registrants with the digital survey also including questions on our brand and use of our digital assets.

 The surveys were designed to achieve different aims but through analysis we identified similar findings in some areas.
 Across both surveys we received 9,392 responses.
 The responses indicate strong positive feeling towards the SSSC, a good level of understanding of our role and remit and strong agreement that our work improves registrant practice.